TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         Sets the MTU for the network interface.
 The maximum MTU for a device is determined based on its nic tag.
 If this property is not set, then it defaults to the current MTU of the data link that the nic tag corresponds to.
-The supported range of MTUs is from 1500-9000.
+The supported range of MTUs is from 1500-9000 for VMs created on physical nics, and 576-9000 for VMs created on etherstubs or overlays.
 This property is not updated live with vmadm update.
 If a specific MTU has not been requested, then this property is not present through get.

         type: integer
         vmtype: OS